-As indicated by the examples above, support will encourage self-reflection regarding FAIR principles, i.e. is my own data FAIR and if not, what can I do, to achieve this?
+Support will encourage self-reflection regarding FAIR principles, i.e. is my own data FAIR and if not, what can I do, to achieve this?
 This part of the FAIR game is strongly associated with data curation, data quality (i.e. quality of description / metadata) and ingest procedures and options, since they provide the automated validation of appropriate data format and metadata description.
 Hence, to make comprehensive and long-tail data sets FAIRer and future-proof, and by doing so promote the cultural change towards FAIR and Open research data, a good understanding of data ingest procedures and options needs to be facilitated.
-Within 2Facilitate this is supported by the governmental perspective and data in long-term storage perspective – which includes curation.
-However, this also relates to many aspects of 2Interoperate and how metadata will be developed (ontologies, vocabulary, mapping, etc.) to allow for a sustainable use of curated data.